FoxtrotPerry/sky-pi/README.md

 Development of this project was done on a very affordable [Raspberry Pi 3](https://www.adafruit.com/product/3055) (thanks [Kamin](https://github.com/kaminfay) for the free Raspberry Pi!)

-I haven't personally tested on every possible Pi, but Sky-Pi should work on the following:
+I haven't personally tested on every possible Pi, but Sky Pi should work on the following:

 - [Raspberry Pi 3B](https://www.adafruit.com/product/3055)
 - [Raspberry Pi 3B+](https://www.adafruit.com/product/3775)